wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/index.rst

-With distributed deployment, the communication is encrypted using SSL certificates generated with the ``wazuh-cert-tool.sh``.
+In a distributed deployment, the communication is encrypted using SSL certificates generated with the ``wazuh-cert-tool.sh``.
 Also, extra Elasticsearch roles and users are added to make sure that the Wazuh Kibana plugin works correctly.

 To guarantee the expected performance of the Wazuh and Elastic Stack components, all hosts must meet the hardware requirements described in the :ref:`Requirements <installation_requirements>` section.